 The Academy governors come from both the private and the public sector and so adherence to strict governance frameworks is nothing new to them.
-To ensure their skills remain up to date and to take account of changes in the educational landscape, governors and trustees have access to training courses offered by a range of providers including Association of School and College Lecturers (ASCL), the Confederation of School Trusts and the London Diocesan Board.
+To ensure their skills remain up to date and to take account of changes in the educational landscape, governors and trustees have access to training courses offered by a range of providers including Association of School and College Lecturers (ASCL), the Confederation of School Trusts, the London Diocesan Board and the City of Westminster.
 Where needed bespoke training is arranged with all governors and senior staff encouraged to attend.